CHBToken/chbtokenV5.x/README.md

 * [Y]  By receiving CHBToken from another person directly into your CHBToken Wallet
 * [Y]  By Staking CHBToken within your Wallet.
 A sucessfull stake provides a reward of 0.06 CHBToken
 * [Y]  By purchasing CHBTokens at a fixed rate directly from within the walled using your credit card.
-When purchasing CHBTokenDoc tokens you will receive an EUR invoice.
+When purchasing CHBTPaygate tokens you will receive an EUR invoice.

 What is the Transaction Fee?
 ===========================